img 6670

 She looks lovely now, and the vintage Pioneer cartridge has a stylus with some life still left in it.

 Regulars here will know I generally favour this conservative, staged approach.
-I think it yields the greatest enjoyment at each stage of service and improvement, and allows customers to hear and appreciate the suggested improvements and what they yield at each stage.
+I think it yields the greatest enjoyment at each stage of service and improvement, and allows customers to hear and appreciate the suggested improvements and what they yield.
 I see this is educational too, as it helps guide future decisions, with different gear.

 Pioneer PL-11